It’s a new year, and what better way to start than with less stress and a plan for handling all those deep cleaning job around the home.

 Then, flip the vent over and do the same thing on the back side.
 Repeat for any other returns in your house.

-Hook the vent back onto the return and use your little foam paint brush or microfiber cloth and multipurpose spray to clean all the gunk off around the inside edge of the return.
+Hook the vent back onto the return.
+Then use your little foam paint brush or microfiber cloth and multipurpose spray to clean all the gunk off around the inside edge of the return.

 5. Replace the Air Filters: